meows4h/PrePurchasing/README.md

 If it crashes or has any serious issues following this, please reach out to Rox Beecher to correct it.

 ## Requests Script Usage
+Prior to running the script, ensure that the input file is named `input.xlsx` and is placed in the same folder as the script (assuming the `config.ini` has not been changed).

 Within the requests subfolder, to run the script, use either `run.bat` or open Command Prompt, navigate to the folder directory using the `cd` (change directory) command, and run `python requests.py`.

 It may state that the output file already exists.
 If you're sure you're fine with overwriting it, input `y` in as prompted.